bmay51213/Data-Visualization-and-Presentation/README.md

 The project was broken down into five separate components including:
   1. A Dashboard
-  2. Executive Summary
-  3. Infographic
+  2. Infographic
-  4. Blog Post
+  3. Blog Post
       **This can be viewed at: https://bmay51213.blogspot.com/2020/07/whats-up-with-that-story-behind-airline.html**
-  5. Presentation with a 3 Minute Story on the scenario's bottom line.